BernLeWal/htl-sew-java/README.md

 ### core.threads.sync
  * __CounterDemo__ demonstrates the necessitiy of synchronizing threads which share the same resources.

+### core.threads.webcrawler
+ * __WebCrawler__ is a runnable which retrieves its workload from the WebCrawlerSites collection, it takes a url to a webpage, fetches the content and finds links to other pages which are added to the WebCrawlerSites collection.
+ * __WebCrawlerSite__ represents the data structure for a web crawler.
+   It keeps track of the visited sites and keeps a list of sites which needs still to be crawled.

+ * __SingleThreadWebCrawlerDemo__ shows how runnables are executed in an extra thread and how these "neverending" threads are interrupted from the main-thread.
+ * __ThreadPoolWebCrawlerDemo__ shows how runnables are executed in parallel by using a thread-pool of 10 threads controlled by an ExecutorService.

 ### core.functional
 * __FunctionalSearch__ implements a DFS (bepth-first-search) and a BFS (breadth-first-search) algorithm with functionals.